 1. La Jolla Shores Beach

-When looking for things to do in La Jolla, the beach tops most lists and this is our favorite.
-The waves here are thought to be the most gentle in the county, making this an ideal place to paddle out in a kayak, learn to surf, scuba dive, and stand-up paddleboard.
-Plus, the ocean here is full of sea life due to the San Diego-La Jolla Underwater Park located here.
+These waves are thought to be the most gentle in the county, making this an ideal place to paddle out in a kayak, learn to surf, scuba dive, and stand-up paddleboard.
+Plus, the ocean is full of sea life due to the San Diego-La Jolla Underwater Park located here.

-There’s plenty of flat sand for families to sprawl out as well as lifeguards, showers, and restrooms.
+There’s plenty of flat sand for families to sprawl out, as well as lifeguards, showers, and restrooms.
 It’s one of the most family-friendly beaches in San Diego, definitely.
 Kellogg Park (below) is adjacent.
 See why we think La Jolla Shores is San Diego’s best beach.

 La Jolla Shores Beach